neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 In hindsight, smooth sort was the most difficult to implement, but it also brought me the most insights and enjoyment.
 Because the implementations of the other algorithms are already widely-known, I place an emphasis on explaining the mechanism of smooth sort below and combine the others into a single section: ***Other Algorithms***.
 However, I've elected to devote a separate section for Heap Sort; this precedes my discussion of smooth sort (it'll become clear why I decided to explain this too).

 The following report will also outline the methods that were used to benchmark the sorting algorithms.
 After much research, I decided to procedurally generate custom data sets (still using the `struct Record` provided by the starter code).
 These were created using a number of parameters (particularly, the number of records ($N$) and the shuffle amount ($P$), which we elaborate further in the sections below), and the integrity of the resulting shuffles were measured using well-defined metrics (in this case, entropy ($H$), correlation ($r$), and determination($r^2$)—again, more on these later).
 All in all, the parameters and measurements provided a richer context for analyzing the behavior of the algorithms under different circumstances.
-As per with the specifications of the project, both the execution times ($t$) and frequency counts ($f$) were recorded.
+In line with the specifications of the project, both the execution times ($t$) and frequency counts ($f$) were recorded.

 <br />